 Foreign Earned Income Exclusion (FEIE)

 Another foreign tax credit US expats living in Thailand could consider is the Foreign Earned Income Exclusion.
 The FEIE lets you exclude foreign income earned from your US tax return, effectively lowering your US tax bill.
-For 2021, the FEIE allows you to exclude up to $108,700 in foreign earned income.
+For the 2022 tax year, the FEIE allows you to exclude up to $112,000 in foreign-earned income.

 This tax credit also has requirements.
 If you’re a US expat living in Thailand, you must meet one of these two tests to qualify: